 You can add credibility through other case-building steps as well, by:

 - Explaining which assumptions behind the case are most important in controlling predicted results.
-This is sensitivity analysis.
+This is a sensitivity analysis.

 - Giving management specific guidance on what to manage and what to control, in order to bring the results you project.
 This means, in other words, identifying critical success factors.